Edgar-Donk/frothy-brew/docs/move/canvas_coords.rst

 =============

 On the face of it the coords method is slightly easier, but it often causes problems.
-In order to move an object it must first be selected, then it can be moved to a new position, then released.
-Alternatively the mouse can be first positioned then clicked whereupon the object will be moved to this position.
+In order to move an object it must first be selected, moved to a new position, then released.
+Alternatively the mouse can be first positioned then clicked whereupon the object will move to the mouse position.
 The first example is purely using the Scale widget, this shows the effect of moving and clicking::